Trade Federation Charter

 • Theft of Federation property

-• by decision of the Viceroy
+• By decision of the Viceroy

 • incapacitating illness and/or death

-• leaving the Trade Federation
+• Withdrawing from the Trade Federation

 If the Duceroy feels he can no longer continue his duties, he may step down from the position with an honorable discharge.